software-dev-academy/wd-js-intro-lab/README.md

 ```javascript
 let paragraph = document.getElementById("my-paragraph");
 ```
-press Enter and then write:
+Press Enter and then write:
 ```javascript
 paragraph;
 ```
+And press Enter

 You should now see that the variable *paragraph* contains our paragraph element.
 Congratulations, you just successfully wrote some JavaScript!
 But, if you reload the page and write `paragraph;` again you will see that the variable is no longer is defined.

 ### JavaScript in HTML